evanscloud/volunteermatch/README.md

 The Official documentation on using the API can be found at [VolunteerMatch.org](http://cdn.volunteermatch.org/www/legal/VM-Public-use-API-user-manual.pdf).

+### Before Continuing

+To use VolunteerMatch's Public-Use API, you need to be validated for full access.
+Complete an online application [here](https://www.volunteermatch.org/legal/publicuseapi){:target="_blank"} in order to get approved for a unique Public-Use key.
+Until then, you are only able to test `helloWorld` calls.

+## API Access Agreement

+All data obtained through this gem belongs to VolunteerMatch.
+Please review the [Public-Use API Access Agreement](http://cdn.volunteermatch.org/www/legal/Public-Use%20API%20Access%20Agreement.pdf){:target="_blank"} for all terms, limitations and restrictions.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.